 6. Get social

 Social media has an 80% higher lead-to-close rate than outbound marketing.
 (State of Inbound Marketing).
 Every page on your site should have a way for users to share content.
 If it’s not shareable, you loose out on your content being spread.
-In 2015, social will become more important to hunting and outdoor brands than ever before.
+Social media will become more important to hunting and outdoor brands than ever before.
 Try to personalize your posts as well.
 People want to work with people.
 The number of businesses that say Facebook is critical or important to their business has increased by 75%.
 Use social media to expand your message, expertise, and personality.
 The simple tips above you can begin to shape and optimize your hunting or outdoor business’ website for more traffic and leads.
-To take a more in-depth look, check out the offer below.